 • receiving reports on matters that affect the administration of justice, including Annual Performance Plan updates, public complaints, use of conducted energy weapons, and updates on high-profile matters.
-The Yukon Police Council may meet with First Nations, municipalities, non-government organizations, or others in carrying out its duties, and will coordinate activities with national organizations such as Commission for Public Complaints Against the RCMP and the Canadian Association of Police Boards.
-The council shall meet quarterly or as required to complete its mandate.
-The council shall report annually to the Yukon Legislature and Yukon First Nation leaders.
+The Yukon Police Council may meet with First Nations, municipalities, non-government organizations, or

+Enquête nationale sur les femmes et les filles autochtones disparues et assassinées
-Recommendation 1.2: That First Nations, municipalities and "M" Division establish community-based processes - which may include creating a local community advisory committee or inclusion of this function in the mandate of an existing community body - to provide opportunity for community input into developing detachment Annual Performance Plans that reflect local priorities, and to provide a mechanism to coordinate policing and related services within the community and deal with other community policing matters, as appropriate.

-Recommendation 1.3: That "M" Division undertake a review of the Commanding Officer's First Nation Advisory Committee.
-This review should consider the committee's composition, member selection process and terms of reference and ensure that the work of the committee is coordinated with the Yukon Police Council.

-Recommendation 1.4: That the Department of Justice and "M" Division develop a communication strategy in consultation with the Yukon Police Council to improve citizens' understanding of the role of the RCMP, citizens' rights and responsibilities with respect to law enforcement, how the public complaints process works.

-Recommendation 1.5: That "M" Division establish a First Nations Relations Advisor who reports directly to the Commanding Officer "M" Division.

-Recommendation 1.6: That the "M" Division Commanding Officer meets with leadership of each Yukon First Nation at least once per year and with all Yukon First Nation leaders together as practicable.

-Recommendation 1.7: That "M" Division ensures that First Nations and municipal leaders are offered the opportunity to participate in the selection of Detachment Commanders, and are informed and consulted when members are transferred in and out of a community.
+- Recommendation 1.2: That First Nations, municipalities and "M" Division establish community-based processes which may include creating a local community advisory committee or inclusion of this function in the mandate of an existing community body to provide opportunity for community input into developing detachment Annual Performance Plans that reflect local priorities, and to provide a mechanism to coordinate policing and related services within the community and deal with other community policing matters, as appropriate. - Recommendation 1.3: That "M" Division undertake a review of the Commanding Officer's First Nation Advisory Committee.
+This review should consider the committee's composition, member selection process and terms of reference and ensure that the work of the committee is coordinated with the Yukon Police Council. - Recommendation 1.4: That the Department of Justice and "M" Division develop a communication strategy in consultation with the Yukon Police Council to improve citizens' understanding of the role of the RCMP, citizens' rights and responsibilities with respect to law enforcement, how the public complaints process works. - Recommendation 1.5: That "M" Division establish a First Nations Relations Advisor who reports directly to the Commanding Officer "M" Division. - Recommendation 1.6: That the "M" Division Commanding Officer meets with leadership of each Yukon First Nation at least once per year and with all Yukon First Nation leaders together as practicable. - Recommendation 1.7: That "M" Division ensures that First Nations and municipal leaders are offered the opportunity to participate in the selection of Detachment Commanders, and are informed and consulted when members are transferred in and out of a community. - Recommendation 3.1: That the Department of Justice and "M" Division establish a working group that includes Yukon First Nations, municipalities and women's organizations, to review and make recommendations to the Yukon Police Council on: - the desired skills and attributes of RCMP officers being considered for selection to Yukon;

-Recommendation 2.1: That the Minister of Justice establish an independent civilian police complaint coordinator, who shall report to the Yukon Police Council and help citizens who have concerns with the RCMP to navigate through the Commission for Public Complaints process and to provide public education on formal and informal complaint processes.

-Recommendation 2.2: That "M" Division establish a dedicated regular RCMP member for Professional Standard duties who will assist the RCMP in providing consistent and thorough investigation of complaints that results in an improved response to complainants regarding the service provided by the RCMP.

-Recommendation 3.1: That the Department of Justice and "M" Division establish a working group that includes Yukon First Nations, municipalities and women's organizations, to review and make recommendations to the Yukon Police Council on:

-• the desired skills and attributes of RCMP officers being considered for selection to Yukon;